sysfce2/godot-docs/classes/class_projectsettings.rst

 It is possible to make another executable run Godot by using the ``%command%`` placeholder.
 The placeholder will be replaced with Godot's own command line.
 Program-specific arguments should be placed *before* the placeholder, whereas Godot-specific arguments should be placed *after* the placeholder.

-For example, this can be used to force the project to run on the dedicated GPU in a NVIDIA Optimus system on Linux:
+For example, this can be used to force the project to run on the dedicated GPU in an NVIDIA Optimus system on Linux:

 ::